Byram Green: Early life and education

 Born in East Windsor, Berkshire County, Massachusetts, Green attended the public schools.

 He earned a degree from Williams College in 1808.
 There in the summer of 1806, Green was among the five participants in the Haystack Prayer Meeting.
 Within a few years, those men launched the American missionary movement.

 Green was later instrumental in having a monument created to honor that meeting and movement.
 It was placed at Mission Park at Williams College.

 Career

 Green became a professor in a college at Beaufort, South Carolina in 1810.
 He went on to study ("read") law with practitioners, in the tradition of the day, and was admitted to the bar.
 He began to practice law.

+War of 1812

 He went to New York, where he settled in Sodus.
 During the War of 1812, he fought in the Battle of Sodus Point.

+State assembly

 In 1816 Green was first elected to the New York State Assembly, where he served until 1822, upon re-election.
 After that, he was elected to the New York State Senate in 1823 and 1824.